10 Do’s and Don’ts of Working With Independent Contractors

 Clear communication is essential throughout the contractor engagement.
 Provide thorough onboarding details and maintain open, consistent dialogue.
 Many contractors start looking for their next project well before their current engagement wraps up.

-Independent contractors, like full-time employees, benefit from structured guidance.
-Provide support through regular check-ins, best practices documentation, and dedicated points of contact.
-A thoughtful onboarding process helps contractors integrate quickly and work more efficiently.
+Independent contractors, like full-time employees, benefit from organized guidance.
+Even a light onboarding process—such as regular check-ins and sharing best practices—helps contractors integrate quickly and work more efficiently.

 Explore: 7 Ways to Onboard Independent Talent Easier and Faster